The CDC estimated 113 million American adults were obese in 2022, or 36%

 Our bodies were designed to eat and digest real, whole foods—meats, vegetables, and fruits—not processed foods.
 When we ingest highly processed, nutrient poor foods, our systems cannot function properly and respond with a multitude of symptoms including fatigue, poor concentration, weight gain, headaches, and more.
 Americans are overfed and undernourished.
 While that may sound counterintuitive, excess calorie consumption does not mean excess nutrient absorption.
-The opposite is true: overeating can create nutrient deficiencies.
+In fact the opposite is true: overeating can create nutrient deficiencies.
 This is due to the fact that essential vitamins and minerals are necessary to process the “empty calories” found in highly processed foods.
 The outcome is a body with a low nutrient status and a poorly functioning metabolism.

 With a Functional Medicine approach, Dr. Marci can test for nutrient and mineral deficiencies and develop an individualized nutrition-based treatment to help reset your metabolism.

 Another factor that may be impeding weight loss is chronic stress.
 When a person experiences stress, the body releases a flood of cortisol hormone and levels remain elevated with continuous stress.
 This can bring about progressive weight gain or a weight loss plateau.
 Incorporating stress reduction techniques in your weight loss program is an essential step to achieve progress.

 Dr. Marci will develop a personalized health plan that works for you by evaluating common reasons for resistance to weight loss and help you address those barriers to overcome weight gain and achieve effective results.
 If you suffer from overweight or obesity and would like individualized means to overcome this condition, please schedule an initial consultation.